 Registering a site

 To start using reCAPTCHA, you first need to register the WordPress site. reCAPTCHA is Google’s service so you need a Google account to use it.
-Sign in to Google with the account, and go to the My reCAPTCHA page.
+Sign in to Google with the account, and go to reCAPTCHA Admin Console.
 You will see a simple registration form like the following:

 Choose reCAPTCHA v3 from type options, and enter the domain of the website in the Domains field.